 Preheat the oven to 350 degrees F.

 Drain the can of chickpeas into a colander and rinse them well.
-Pat the chickpeas dry, then spread them on a baking sheet.
+Pat the chickpeas dry, then spread them on a baking sheet in a single layer.

 How to make chocolate-covered chickpeas